gpanther/fastutil-guava-tests/README.md

 When running it is recommended to give more memory to Maven and redirect its output:

+When generating sources for fastutil use `make sources ASSERTS=1` to enable additional checks.

 ````
 export MAVEN_OPTS=-Xmx6000m
 mvn clean test